danimateos/newfolder/README.md

 # A first git repo

-Objective: to learn me some Git!
+Objective: TO DESTROY THE WORLD

 Ah y tengo que comprar leche